medsuet/Xcelerium-IC-Design-Training/Ibrahim/docs/Combinational_Multiplier/README.md

 By employing this design, the 16-bit signed combinational logic multiplier efficiently manages sign extension and produces correct multiplication results, making it a robust solution for signed integer operations in digital systems.

-## Project Files

-- `signed_comb_multiplier.sv`: SystemVerilog module for the signed multiplier.
-- `signed_comb_multiplier_tb.sv`: SystemVerilog testbench for the multiplier.

-## Makefile
-The provided `Makefile` automates the process of compiling, simulating, and viewing the simulation results.

 ## Makefile Targets